arklumpus/MuPDFCore/Readme.md

 Note that the files from macOS and Linux are different, despite sharing the same name.

-Depending on your system, on Linux and/or macOS you may need to enable the `-fPIC` compiler option to generate library files that can be included in the MuPDFWrapper shared library, otherwise a later step may fail.
-You can do this in multiple ways, e.g. by opening the `Makefile` included in the MuPDF source and adding `-fPIC` at the end of the line specifying `CFLAGS` (line 23 in the MuPDF 1.17.0 source).

-For convenience, these compiled files for MuPDF 1.17.0 are included in the [`native/MuPDFWrapper/lib` folder](https://github.com/arklumpus/MuPDFCore/tree/master/native/MuPDFWrapper/lib) of this repository.
+For convenience, these compiled files for MuPDF 1.18.0 are included in the [`native/MuPDFWrapper/lib` folder](https://github.com/arklumpus/MuPDFCore/tree/master/native/MuPDFWrapper/lib) of this repository.

+#### Tips for compiling MuPDF 1.18.0:

+* On all platforms:
+    * When following the instructions in `thirdparty/tesseract.txt`, checkout to the `master` branch in the `tesseract` and `leptonica` repository, instead of the `artifex` branch as suggested in the instructions.
+    * Apply [this change](http://git.ghostscript.com/?p=mupdf.git;a=commitdiff;h=7995d12fdcddcf4d5bcfa92dfc9425acdf93869e;hp=9ae0f26d81f2185ba538eba517736834b4658a85) to `source/fitz/ocr-device.c` to prevent a runtime error.
+    * Delete or comment line 1051 in `source/fitz/ocr-device.c` (the one reading `fz_save_pixmap_as_png(ctx, ocr->pixmap, "ass.png");`).
+This line creates a file called `ass.png` when running the OCR process.
+This may be useful for debugging, but may have the unintended consequence of overwriting a file with same name, or cause a runtime error if the user does not have write permissions.

+* On Windows:
+    * Open the `mupdf.sln` solution in Visual Studio and select the `ReleaseTesseract` configuration.
+Right-click on each project, to open its properties, then go to `C/C++` > `Code Generation` and set the `Runtime Library` to `Multi-threaded DLL (/MD)` (ignore any project for which this option is not available).
+Save everything (`CTRL+SHIFT+S`) and close Visual Studio.
+    * Now, open the `x64 Native Tools Command Prompt for VS`, move to the folder with the solution file, and build it using `msbuild mupdf.sln`
+    * Then, build again using `msbuild mupdf.sln /p:Configuration=Release`.
+Ignore the compilation errors.
+    * Finally, build again using `msbuild mupdf.sln /p:Configuration=ReleaseTesseract`.
+    * This may still show some errors, but should produce the `libmupdf.lib` file that is required in the `x64/ReleaseTesseract` folder (the file should be ~300MB in size).

+* On Linux:
+    * Edit the `Makefile`, adding the `-fPIC` compiler option at the end of line 27 (which specifies the `CFLAGS`).
+    * Make sure that you are using a recent enough version of GCC (version 7.3.1 seems to be enough).

+* On macOS:
+    * Edit the `Makefile`, adding the `-fPIC` compiler option at the end of line 27 (which specifies the `CFLAGS`).
+Also add the `-std=c++11` option at the end of line 59 (which specifies the CXX_CMD).

 ### 2. Building MuPDFWrapper

-Once you have the required static library files, you should download the MuPDFCore source code: [MuPDFCore-1.2.2.tar.gz](https://github.com/arklumpus/MuPDFCore/archive/v1.2.2.tar.gz) (or clone the repository) and place the library files in the appropriate subdirectories in the `native/MuPDFWrapper/lib/` folder.
+Once you have the required static library files, you should download the MuPDFCore source code: [MuPDFCore-1.3.0.tar.gz](https://github.com/arklumpus/MuPDFCore/archive/v1.3.0.tar.gz) (or clone the repository) and place the library files in the appropriate subdirectories in the `native/MuPDFWrapper/lib/` folder.

 To compile `MuPDFWrapper` you will need [CMake](https://cmake.org/) and (on Windows) [Ninja](https://ninja-build.org/).